mirkix/BBBMINI-PCB/README.md

 ### P8
 * 2.54mm pin header 2 x 23 straight
-* BBB connector, pin header has to soldered on the back of the BBBMINI-PCB
+* BeagleBone connector, pin header has to soldered on the back of the BBBMINI-PCB

 ### P9
 * 2.54mm pin header 2 x 23 straight
-* BBB connector, pin header has to soldered on the back of the BBBMINI-PCB
+* BeagleBone connector, pin header has to soldered on the back of the BBBMINI-PCB

 ### P10